 Bridgit Bench, our workforce intelligence platform, helps operations teams give more people a seat at the table.
 With most of our customers coming from the single-spreadsheet-user approach, here’s a look at the teams that are using Bridgit Bench the most to help inform their work:

 Operations team – The operations team is using workforce data and analytics to build stronger project teams based on experience and skills, manage project delays and the impact they have on the project pipeline, and allocate resources more effectively with utilization oversight.

 Executive team – The executive team has a holistic view of their workforce strategy and project pipeline.
 They can identify any gaps in the pipeline and by tracking project pursuits have a better understanding of where they win and lose bids, and which projects are most profitable.

 Preconstruction team – The preconstruction team is planning roles and allocations for future projects.
 This benefits the estimating team by better understanding the available team members and their experience.
 This helps to put forward more enticing bids and avoid late crew build up, which according to Whirlwind Steel, has a 10% impact on productivity on the project.

 Human resources team – The HR team is looking at project demand and comparing it against their workforce capacity.
 By identifying pinch points where demand exceeds supply HR teams can create informed recruitment strategies and reduce last minute hiring.

 Across the board, we see the same data points being used for different purposes.
 For example, the same information about your projects can be used differently by your operations team or your pre-construction team.
 This points to the fact that it’s essential you develop a central hub of data that everyone can access.
 In Bridgit Bench, we go one step further and give you the ability to limit access to information based on different permission groups.
-But with strong coordination, and weekly meetings tailored to keeping your data clean, you can create this hub with the tools you have.

 Forecasting and planning ahead